Mason’s Main Street revival.

 PROJECT RATIONALE

 Timing is right for this project because stakeholder interests are aligned.
 Property owners want a stronger real estate market, business owners see an opportunity for increased business with a vibrant downtown, city government wants a flourishing downtown, and MADECDC is in a position to coordinate the project.
-Previous downtown projects have fallen short of expectations because of economic factors, lack of continual direction and consistent leadership, and lack of a unified goal.
+Previous downtown projects have fallen short of expectations because of economic factors, lack of continual direction and leadership, and lack of a unified goal.
 These areas will all be prioritized in our ten plus year planning horizon.

 PROJECT VISION